briandconnelly/BEACONToolkit/csv/doc/csv.md

 # Python and CSV files

-There are a number of different ways for interacting with CSV data in Python.
-This section provides three such tools.
+This section introduces three ways in which CSV files are commonly read, manipulated, and written using Python.
 The first is Python's `csv` module, which is included in all Python installations.
 The NumPy project, which provides a large collection of objects and functions for scientific computing, also includes functionality for working with CSV files.
-Finally, Pandas, a relatively new package aimed at providing tools for data analysis in python, also includes tools for reading and writing CSV data.
+Finally, we introduce the CSV capabilities of Pandas, a package aimed at providing tools for data analysis in Python.

 ## Python's csv Module

 Python's `csv` module provides a number of objects that can be used to read and write CSV files.
-Although these objects are generally more bare bones than those described later in this section, they still make working with CSV files in Python very easy.
+Although these objects are generally more bare bones than those described later in this section, they still make working with CSV files in Python quite easy.

 ### Reading